shijistar/enum-plus/README.md

 > Note that `keys` and `values` are special because they are built-in methods of JavaScript arrays.
 To avoid altering the behavior of the `items` array, you need to use the `KEYS` and `VALUES` symbols as aliases to access them.

-For an even more extreme case, what if `items` conflicts with an enum member name?
+For an even more extreme case, what if `items` conflicts with an enum item name?
 Don't worry, you can still access it via the `ITEMS` alias.

 ```js
 import { ITEMS } from 'enum-plus';